LaurenceHo/vue2-element-trip-planner/README.md

-# Fullstack web application using Vue2, element-ui, Nodejs, Express, Mysql, Gulp4 and Webpack4.
+# (WIP) Fullstack web application using Vue2, element-ui, Nodejs, Express, Mysql, Gulp4 and Webpack4.

 ## Introduction
 This project demonstrates the basic fullstack development including frontend and backend.